- Departments and Offices

 About the Division

-The unit consists of 1 Lieutenant and 3 Investigators to whom each are assigned an explosive detection canine.
-All investigators are trained as firefighters, emergency medical technicians or paramedics, hazardous materials technicians, law enforcement officers, fire inspectors, fire/explosive investigators, bomb technicians and canine handlers.
-The cost for most of the bomb squad equipment and explosive canines was procured through federal terrorism grants, civic groups, the United States Naval Academy and city funding.
-The unit is 1 of only 420 Nationally Accredited Bomb Squads in the United States and is currently considered a Type 1 Bomb Squad under federal guidelines.
-They remain part of Special Operations Team and respond to all Special Operation incidents as part of the duty team.
+The unit consists of one Lieutenant and four Investigators to whom each is assigned an explosive detection canine.
+All investigators are trained as firefighters, emergency medical technicians or paramedics, hazardous materials technicians, law enforcement officers, fire inspectors, fire/explosive investigators, bomb technicians, and canine handlers.
+The cost for most of the bomb squad equipment and explosive canines was procured through federal terrorism grants, civic groups, the United States Naval Academy, and city funding.
+The unit is one of only 420 Nationally Accredited Bomb Squads in the United States and is currently considered a Type 1 Bomb Squad under federal guidelines.
+They remain part of the Special Operations Team and respond to all Special Operation incidents as part of the duty team.

 During the 1970s and 80s, the Fire Investigations Unit was handled by the Annapolis Fire/Arson Task Force.
-This included members of the Fire Department, Police Department and the State's Attorney's Office.
+This included members of the Fire Department, the Police Department, and the State's Attorney's Office.
 All members were assigned police powers and training.
 The unit was tasked with handling the City's high arson rate at the time.
-In 1984 the unit trained 2 members to handle explosive incidents to include render safe procedures.
-These individuals were trained by the military at the Naval Surface Warfare Center Explosive Ordinance Disposal Technology Division in Indian Head, Maryland and formed the original Annapolis Bomb Squad.
+In 1984 the unit trained two members to handle explosive incidents to include render safe procedures.
+These individuals were trained by the military at the Naval Surface Warfare Center Explosive Ordnance Disposal Technology Division in Indian Head, Maryland, and formed the original Annapolis Bomb Squad.